Americastestkitchen/Americastestkitchen.github.io/_posts/2015-07-14-the-value-of-feedback.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3mkwPOC_uYo" frameborder="0" allowfullscreen></iframe>

-As for the documentation, we found an
-[open sourced project](https://github.com/jmfurlott/react-styleguide) that has been amazing for conveying both markup and the actual look of the component.
+As for the WebEdit's need for documented components, we found an [open sourced project](https://github.com/jmfurlott/react-styleguide) that has been amazing for conveying both markup and the actual look of the component.